tengcharmaine/tp/docs/UserGuide.md

 - Allow users to know whose note they are viewing, by displaying the patient's name or IC number.
 - Implement a feature for users to have the option of hiding the notes section in the patient's profile card.
 - Allow users to tag and label different types of notes.
 For example, a tag for patient's diagnosis and another for their medication.
+10. **Optional fields**: Allowing some fields e.g. email, phone number to be optional fields.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>